Career and Technical Education (CTE) | CTE Career Clusters

 Popular Careers: Administrative Assistant, Project Manager, Zoning Specialist

-Government & public administration covers the current setup of governments, how citizens interact with governments, and how governments maintain order.
+Government and public administration covers the organization of governments and their agencies, how citizens interact with governments, and how governments maintain order.

 Popular Careers: Criminal Justice, Paralegal, Law Enforcement